 By contrast, flat-fee pricing allows for the free flow of communication between attorney and client.
 No matter how much time is spent on phone calls, emails, meetings, document review, drafting, etc., you know you won’t get charged anything beyond your flat fee.
 This reduces fear and anxiety over the cost of divorce and allows the client to focus on their family and moving forward with their lives.

 At our firm, fees are tied to the value of the service, not time.
-Our years of experience serving divorce and family law clients tells us that clients care about the service they receive and not the amount of time that was spent.
+Our years of experience serving divorce and family law clients tell us that clients care about the service they receive and not the amount of time that was spent.
 Time-based billing incentivizes delay and inefficiency because the attorney can continue to bill for as long as the case continues.
 Thus you may end up paying thousands for the attorney’s time even if there is little value in their service.
-Flat fee pricing is more fair because you pay for the value of the services, regardless of the time that was spent.
+Flat fee pricing is fairer because you pay for the value of the services, regardless of the time that was spent.
 Our goal is to offer our clients certainty.
 Divorce can be expensive and no one wants to be stuck with a bill they can’t afford to pay.
-That’s why we discuss fees up front so our clients know what to expect and can plan for the cost of their divorce before they hire us.
+That’s why we discuss fees upfront so our clients know what to expect and can plan for the cost of their divorce before they hire us.